SNHD-Development/FormSchemaRender/README.md

 	- Adding Options in Button to be able to ask for confirmation before redirect the form.
 	- Adding Sub Form (List Type) Options to be able to perform more function.
 	- Remove Bug in Model when binding the Model with ModelBinder.
+	- Date Picker not render with visible on.
+	- Adding Options.NumColumns to render how many columns for checkbox.
+	- Adding Select All and Clear All for checkbox simply add Options.AddSelectAll = true and Options.AddClearAll = true
+	- Adding New Type "Fraction" will render as textbox / textbox

 * 0.0.9